Sebanev15/Sebanev15/README.md

 ## Hello 👋

 # About Me 👨‍💻
-I am a 17-year-old high school student from Uruguay, passionate about programming.
-I love to learn more every day, and I currently have knowledge in: PHP, Java, JavaScript, Python, HTML, CSS, and Shell script.
+I am a 18-year-old university student from Uruguay, passionate about programming.
+I love to learn more every day, and I currently have knowledge in: Java, SpringBoot, PHP, C#, JavaScript, Python, MySQL, HTML and CSS

 # My Favorite Projects 🚀